Art & NFTs: Boom Or Bust?

 From this perspective, the intersection between popular culture and NFT art becomes clear.
-It is the clout of cultural icons which popularises these tokens and brings value to an asset which is entirely detached from physical articles.
+It is the clout of cultural icons which popularises these tokens and brings value to an asset that is entirely detached from physical articles.

-The future of NFTs & art markets
+The Future of NFTs & Art Markets

 However, the underlying blockchain technology which NFTs are based on is particularly energy-intensive, and concerns have been raised about how this technology will increase the carbon footprint of the creative industries.

 The Ethereum Energy Consumption Index illustrates that a single NFT transaction on the Ethereum network has an equivalent carbon footprint to the daily emissions of two average households.
 Without scalable, eco-friendly technology, the NFT market will face increasing resistance from green governmental regulation.
-This is an existential problem which also faces the wider crypto finance sector.
+This is an existential problem that also faces the wider crypto finance sector.

 The viability of this space will also be fundamentally determined by the continuing health of different cryptocurrencies.
 If the platform hosting your encoded certificate of ownership goes bust, then you lose all ownership rights to your valuable NFT.

 The global art and antiques market was valued at $50.1 billion in 2020, a percentage decrease of 22% in 2019.
 If the market is to diversify and reach younger, digital audiences, it must grasp the revolutionary opportunities that NFTs and blockchain technology present.